shibatch/tlfloat/CODE_OF_CONDUCT.md

 participating members of the project are expected to follow in order to facilitate the promotion and operation of the project.
 These guidelines are not a set of rules, and no penalties or other consequences for violations are set forth in this guideline.
-Each member may completely disregard these guidelines if he/she wishes.
-To explain a little more for those who still feel uneasy, if you are just using the software and not making a profit, there is nothing wrong with not contributing to the project.
-Furthermore, since there is no provision in the software distribution license prohibiting the removal of these guidelines in a derivative project, you can always fork the project to remove the guidelines if you don't like them.
+However, it is possible that your opinion will not be respected within the community if you disagree with or violate these guidelines.
+Since there is no provision in the software distribution license prohibiting the removal of these guidelines in a derivative project, you can fork the project to remove the guidelines.

-The primary purpose of establishing these guidelines is to encourage companies that make commercial use of OSS or free software to create and adhere to the following code of conduct : if a company is making commercial use of OSS or free software, such as bundling it with their products for sale, they should provide continuous financial support for the project while the commercial use continues.
-The members of this project are asked to help raise awareness to make this happen.
-In particular, if you participate in this project as a member of a company that makes commercial use of this software, we would greatly appreciate your understanding of the purpose of these guidelines.
+The primary purpose of establishing these guidelines is to encourage companies that make commercial use of OSS or free software to create and adhere to the following code of conduct : if a company is making commercial use of OSS or free software, such as bundling it with their products for sale, they should make continuous contribution to the project.
+The members of the project are asked to help raise awareness to make this happen.

 The second purpose is to prevent conflicts among the members.
 Although this project is a software development project, political discussions